sorbet/sorbet/website/docs/error-reference.md

 This error is caused by most of the same reasons that cause [7003](#7003), so it's best to read the docs for that code as well.

+See also:

+- [Why is `super` untyped, even when the parent method has a `sig`?]
+- [How can I fix type errors that arise from `super`?]

+[Why is `super` untyped, even when the parent method has a `sig`?]: faq.md#why-is-super-untyped-even-when-the-parent-method-has-a-sig
+[How can I fix type errors that arise from `super`?]: faq.md#how-can-i-fix-type-errors-that-arise-from-super

 <!-- -->

 [report an issue]: https://github.com/sorbet/sorbet/issues